VihaanMotwani/EduLLM/README.md

 * `/backend`: The FastAPI application.
     * `/routers`: Defines the API endpoints.
     * `/services`: Contains the core AI logic (agent and RAG services).
-    * `/qdrant_db`: The local vector database (created after ingestion).

 ## 🤝 How to Contribute

 1. Create a new branch for your feature (e.g., `feature/add-user-auth`).
 2. Make your changes and commit them with clear, descriptive messages.
-3. Push your branch to the repository and open a Pull Request.
+3. Push your branch to the repository and open a Pull Request for review.
+Direct pushes to the `main` branch are disabled.